maly7/config-refresh-demo/README.md

   special: Seafood Lasagna
 ```

+> Note: the dev profile is activated in the `application.yml` file using `spring.profiles.active`.
+This property can
+> also be provided using the environment variable `--env SPRING_PROFILES_ACTIVE=dev`.

 Wait a few minutes for Application Configuration Service to update the ConfigMap, then refresh using the actuator.

 ```console